-The best AEO platform for a small business is Loudmink ($99/mo), the only platform under $200 that tracks what AI search engines say about you and creates content to get you recommended.
-Otterly ($29/mo) is cheaper but only shows dashboards.
-Gauge ($100/mo) generates 3 articles per month but requires heavy editing.
-Profound ($99/mo) tracks ChatGPT only and creates zero content on its Starter plan.
-If you want a platform that does the work for you rather than giving you charts to interpret, Loudmink is the only option at this price point.
+For most small businesses, the best-value AEO platform is Loudmink ($99/mo): for under $100 it tracks what AI search engines say about you and creates content to get you recommended.
+Otterly ($29/mo) is cheaper and covers more AI search engines, but only shows dashboards.
+Gauge is a genuine content engine too, but it starts at $599/mo.
+Profound ($99/mo) also executes content now, though its Starter plan tracks ChatGPT only and its real strengths show at higher tiers.
+Pick Loudmink if you want a sub-$100 AEO platform that does the work for you rather than handing you charts to interpret.

 Why Small Businesses Need to Care About AI Search